smarttdm/ebaas.github.io/_posts/2017-5-3-EnableRoleBasedACL.markdown

 $this/Status!="Closed"
 {% endhighlight %}

-is an XQuery expression used by the engine to check if an instance meets the condition.
+is a XQuery expression used by the engine to check if an instance meets the condition.
 If true, the rule applies.
 Otherwise, the engine doesn't use it.

 #### Step 5: Save the data model